REMEDY : BNSSG referral pathways & Joint Formulary

 This letter and accompanying leaflet should be sent out and should replace all previously used invitation letters used by practices.

-If practices contact the people on their SMI register by phone, then the letter and leaflet should form the basis of the phone call.
+If practices contact the people on their SMI register by phone, or if they have specific notes in EMIS that a patient does not read written English or for accessibility reasons, they require a verbal explanation, then the letter and leaflet should form the basis of the phone call.

-There are two relevant QOF ‘personalised care adjustments’ that have taken over from the former exception codes:
+There are two relevant ‘personalised care adjustments’ that took over from the former exception codes – these were used when physical health checks were funded through QOF:

-• No response - The patient has not responded to invitations for the intervention described in the indicator (a minimum of two invitations for the intervention in the preceding 12 months, except for the cervical screening indicators where women should receive a total of three invitations for screening).
+• The patient did not respond (No response) - The patient has not responded to invitations for the intervention described in the indicator (a minimum of two invitations for the intervention in the preceding 12 months, except for the cervical screening indicators where women should receive a total of three invitations for screening).

-• Opt out - The patient has chosen not to receive the intervention described in the indicator.
+• Patient choice (Opt out) - The patient has chosen not to receive the intervention described in the indicator.

-There are some provisos that mean that these personalised care adjustments need to be treated with a level of caution:
+There are some provisos that mean that these exceptions (personalised care adjustments) need to be treated with a level of caution:

 Using our emerging evidence to question some of the established myths about SMI patient engagement in physical health.